 With a product this tricky, rigorous testing isn't optional—it's the only way to ensure quality.

-1. Stability Testing: Real-time and accelerated stability tests must run for the entire shelf life (often 18-24 months) to check for potency loss and physical changes.
+- Stability Testing: Real-time and accelerated tests run the full shelf life—often 18 to 24 months—to track potency and physical changes.

 What Smart Brands Ask Their Manufacturers

-If you're considering launching a sulforaphane gummy, your partnership with the manufacturer is critical.
-Don't just ask about cost-dig into their technical capabilities.
-Here are key questions:
+If you're considering launching a sulforaphane gummy, your partnership with the manufacturer is huge.
+Don't just ask about cost—dig into their technical capabilities.
+Here are the ones to ask:

-Creating a successful sulforaphane gummy isn't about following a recipe; it's about mastering a complex dance of chemistry, food science, and pharmaceutical standards.
-The brands that get it right will have products that truly deliver on their promises, making the manufacturing struggle worth every bit of effort.
+Creating a successful sulforaphane gummy isn't about following a recipe.
+It's about mastering a dance of chemistry, food science, and pharma standards.
+The brands that get it right deliver on their promises—and the struggle is worth it.